Myke623/match-indexer/README.md

    * `pip install opencv-python`

 # Installation
-Download the match-indexer.py file along with sample templates and layouts folders to get started.
+Download the `match-indexer.py` file and ensure there are subfolders named `templates` and `layouts` at the same level.
 These come prepared to detect Virtua Fighter 5 Final Showdown matches.

 # Usage
 From a terminal window: